-Trimaran “Skimmer” is a Jim Brown design 37 foot Searunner.
-It was built by two brothers in Indiana in the 1970’s.
-They crafted it meticulously, launched it into the Ohio RIver and sailed it down into the Mississippi River and out into the Gulf of Mexico.
+Trimaran “Skimmer” is a Jim Brown design 37-foot Searunner, built by two brothers in Indiana in the 1970’s.
+They crafted it meticulously, launched in the Ohio River and sailed it to the the Gulf of Mexico via the Mississippi River.

-The current owners bought it in 1985 and lived on it for 5 years in the Bahamas, and then sailed up and down the East coast and Intracoastal Waterway twice and around Cape Cod and the Islands.
+The current owners bought it in 1985, lived on it for 5 years in the Bahamas, then sailed up and down the East coast and Intercoastal Waterway twice and around Cape Cod and the Islands.

 The trimaran is perfect for shallow areas such as Pleasant Bay on the east coast of Cape Cod.
 The center hull has a centerboard that floats and extends down for a total draft of 6 feet.

 For more information please see the attached PDF: Skimmer History – Features

 4 solar panels